ViaScientific/vfdocs/docs/ViaFoundry/api.md

 ### Create a Project

- This POST request is only enabled for users with the Admin role.
+POST request for creating a project:

  **Example request**: